In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 Disadvantages

-- In a two-stroke cycle Otto engine, the fuel consumption is high. because the fresh charge is likely to be wasted by escaping through the exhaust port.
+- In a two-stroke cycle Otto engine, the fuel consumption is high.
+Because the fresh charge is likely to be wasted by escaping through the exhaust port.

 - The actual compression starts when the ports are completely closed by the upward movement of the piston, after a few degree revolutions of the crankshafts.
 Thus, the actual compression ratio and hence the thermal efficiency of a two-stroke engine is less than that of the four-stroke for the same dimensions.